carlosvouking/Nigerian-currency-Naira-bank-notes-classifier/README.md

      .
 The classifier ended up being able to predict new images input with an accuracy of 99.17 %.

-Challenge: further analysis on different currencies's type will be done to corroborate these results.
+Challenge: further analysis on different currencies' type will be done to corroborate these results.